Skip to content

 • 1885: Spitting peasant woman

-Het Noordbrabants Museum, 's-Hertogenbosch: figure studies of working farmers in the field symbolized for Vincent the unity of man with nature.
+Het Noordbrabants Museum, 's-Hertogenbosch: figure studies of working farmers in the fields symbolized for Vincent the unity of man with nature.

 Read more